Takeaways from AP interview: Biden on inflation, US psyche

 PAIN AT THE PUMP

-Biden blames gas prices for the nation’s economic pessimism, saying before prices started rising, “Things were much more, they were much more optimistic.”
+Biden on Thursday blamed gas prices for the nation’s economic pessimism, saying before prices started rising, “Things were much more, they were much more optimistic.”

 “If you want a direct barometer of what people are going to talk about at the kitchen table and the dining room table and whether things are going well, it’s the cost of food and what’s the cost of gasoline at the pump,” he said.